theDigg/peerswap-vercel/demo.md

 In this action tab over on the left, I can hit this tag icon to go to that individual swap's page so that I can bid on it `*Hits Bid Icon*`.

 Here is all the swap's information, a form to place a bid, and the bids that have been placed by other users.
-There aren't any bids at the moment, but we'll change that by requesting ETH in exchange for buying the ULT that he wants to swap. `*Fills in form to request ETH*`
+There aren't any bids at the moment, but we'll change that by requesting ETH in exchange for buying the ULT that he wants to swap. `*Fills in form to offer ETH* Send 0.2 ETH`

 I'll put in my ETH address where I want to receive the ULT `0xfcf0ddd01904247c5325538631a8943bafb63bab`.